tidalcycles/tidal-doc/templates/blog_tidal_music.md

 author_title: (include if relevant)
 ---

+*(Note: use this template to submit a blog post on a Tidal Music topic.
+This can be a new album or music project release, a review or post about a music project, or discussion / analysis of a specific music project that was made with Tidal.)*

 *(Instructions: Adapt or change the labels and sections to fit your unique project.)*

 | Tidal Musician | (name)    |